JGCRI/pygcam/docs/source/config.rst

   * define the location of essential and optional files,
   * allow the user to set defaults for many command-line arguments to scripts, and
-  * define both global default and project-specific values for all parameters
+  * define both global default and project-specific values for all parameters.

 The configuration file and variables are described below.